uktrade/terraform-platform-modules/README.md

 ## Postgres database

-An postgres database can be added by configuring the `extensions.yml` file.
+A postgres database can be added by configuring the `extensions.yml` file.
 Below is a simple example configuration, showing some of the available options:

 ```yaml
 my-postgres-db: